-22. Another advantage of the patented invention is that it provides the ability to represent changes in both natural and artificial light, which may be precise enough to depict lighting and shadow associated with a particular exposure during a particular season at a predetermined hour of the day at a particular geographic location worldwide.
+Another advantage of the patented invention is that it provides the ability to 22. represent changes in both natural and artificial light, which may be precise enough to depict lighting and shadowing associated with a particular exposure during a particular season at a predetermined hour of the day at a particular geographic location worldwide.
 Advantageously, this ability enables the aesthetics of the conceptualized design to be accurately communicated prior to build-out of the actual room(s).
-See '572 patent at 7:12-17.
+See Exhibit A at 7:12-17.

 23. Because of these significant advantages that can be achieved by the patented invention, the '572 patent presents significant commercial value for companies like Defendant.
-Indeed, use of the patented method has become widespread among members of the public interested in buying furniture products, including customers of Defendant.
-It has become quite popular and advantageous as part of the furniture buying process for a customer to first utilize the patented invention offered by Defendant and other furniture sellers, to import 3D objects (like furniture)
+Indeed, use of the patented technology has become widespread among members of the public interested in buying furniture products, including customers of Defendant.
+It has become quite popular and advantageous as part of the furniture buying process for a customer to first utilize the technology offered by Defendant and other furniture sellers, to import 3D objects (like furniture) from the seller's server and render them in photorealistic detail, including with luminosity effects, within a room setting on the client computer.